 - Any person who is presently or has in the past resided with the individual; or

-- Any family member, even if the abuser has never resided with the individual.12
+- Any family member, even if the respondent has never resided with the individual.13

-Prior to a hearing on the issuance or denial of a restraining order, the court must ensure that a search is conducted to determine if the subject of the proposed order has a registered firearm.13 Each order must state that the person is prohibited from owning, possessing, purchasing, receiving, or attempting to purchase or receive, a firearm while the protective order is in effect.14
+Prior to a hearing on the issuance or denial of a restraining order, the court must ensure that a records search is conducted to determine if the subject of the proposed order is believed to possess a firearm.14 Each order must state that the person is prohibited from owning, possessing, purchasing, receiving, or attempting to purchase or receive, a firearm while the protective order is in effect,15 and to provide information regarding the process for the respondent to relinquish their firearms and show proof that relinquishment occurred.16

-Relinquishment of Firearms by People Subject to Restraining Orders
+Relinquishment of Firearms by People Subject to Protective Orders

-The application forms for domestic violence protective orders adopted by the Judicial Council and approved by the California Department of Justice must require the petitioner to describe the number, types, and locations of any firearms presently known by the petitioner to be possessed or controlled by the respondent.19 Two California rules of court set up processes which ensure that firearms are relinquished in domestic violence protective order cases by requiring review hearings to determine whether the respondent has complied with relinquishment requirements, if there is reason to believe that the respondent owns guns.20 Additionally, not surrendering a firearm or abiding by the terms of the order in a civil domestic violence case can, under Rule 5.495, be considered by the court in making child custody and visitation orders and have significant consequences with respect to the rebuttable presumption under Family Code section 3044.
+The application forms for domestic violence protective orders adopted by the Judicial Council and approved by the California Department of Justice require the petitioner to describe the number, types, and locations of any firearms presently known by the petitioner to be possessed or controlled by the respondent.22 Two California rules of court set up processes which ensure that firearms are relinquished in domestic violence protective order cases by requiring review hearings to determine whether the respondent has complied with relinquishment requirements, if there is reason to believe that the respondent owns guns.23 Additionally, not surrendering a firearm or abiding by the terms of the order in a civil domestic violence case can, under Rule 5.495, be considered by the court in making child custody and visitation orders and have significant consequences with respect to the rebuttable presumption under Family Code section 3044.
+Effective January 1, 2022, these rules of court will be codified in statute pursuant to legislation enacted in 2021.24

 Relinquishment of Firearms by Individuals Convicted of Domestic Violence Crimes

-Proposition 63, passed by California voters in November 2016, requires defendants convicted of firearm-prohibiting crimes, including domestic violence offenses, to provide proof that they sold or transferred their firearms within specified timeframes after conviction.
+Proposition 63, passed by California voters in November 2016, requires defendants convicted of all firearm-prohibiting crimes, including domestic violence offenses, to provide proof that they sold or transferred their firearms within specified timeframes after conviction.
 It also requires assigned probation officers and courts to verify that the defendant complied with this requirement before final disposition of the defendant’s case and authorizes the court to issue search warrants to recover illegally retained firearms from defendants who fail to comply.
+For more information about these procedures, see the Firearm Relinquishment in California section.

 Removal of Firearms and Incident Reporting by Law Enforcement